trstlabs/intento-integration-hub/streamswap/submit_url.md

 ### Final Notes

-For a working example of a fully-formed Intento Flow with a hosted ICA on the Osmosis testnet, MsgExec wrapping, a `stream_id`, and `denom`, check this link:
+For a working example of a fully-formed Intento Flow with a Trustless Agent on the Osmosis testnet, MsgExec wrapping, a `stream_id`, and `denom`, check this link:

 👉 [Example Flow on Intento Portal Submit Page](https://portal.intento.zone/submit?flowInput={
   "duration": 900000,